humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 **Application**

-Select the or all Application(s)/Environment(s) to which the support ticket concerns.
+Select the specific Application or select all Application(s)/Environment(s) to which the support ticket concerns.

 **Type**